 • Online forums:

-Numerous online communities are dedicated to providing support and advice for people struggling with clinical depression.
+Numerous online communities are dedicated to supporting and advising people struggling with clinical depression.

 Conclusion: How to cope with depression

 Depression is an incredibly isolating and challenging condition to cope with, but there are treatments and resources available that can help.
 It’s essential to reach out for help if you’re struggling, whether from a professional or a support group.

 Regular physical activity, lifestyle changes, psychotherapy, and medications can all help to improve mood and reduce feelings of severe depression.
 With the proper support and treatment, you can begin to manage your symptoms and live a happier life.